 It's been a wild 16 years of music for Mayonnaise.

-Right from their big break at Red Horse Muziklaban, the Filipino alternative rock act made their immediate rise that has led them to releasing seven full-length records, including last year's 20-track offering Gusto Ko Long Kasama Ka Palagi Pero Hindo Pwede.
+Right from their big break at Red Horse Muziklaban, the Filipino alternative rock act made their immediate rise that has led them to releasing seven full-length records, including last year's 20-track offering Gusto Ko Lang Kasama Ka Palagi Pero Hindi Pwede.
 They've taken over numerous hearts from across the globe with their biggest hits 'Jopay,' 'Ipapatawad Mo,' 'Kapag Lasing Malambing, and 'Bumalik Ka Na.'

 Mayonnaise to hold headlining concert this June